+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Introduction

-The significant advancements made with \psslip can be most clearly seen from the challenging virtual HCP experiment initially presented in the original SSLIP paper (Section 7 in \cite{Vermeij2022AutomatedData}). \autoref{fig:HCPvirtualexperiment}(a) displays the strain field of this synthetic experiment, where four slip systems are active from four different slip families.
-The results from the original full SSLIP identification, shown in \autoref{fig:HCPvirtualexperiment}(b), clearly show that several slip systems were misidentified, as marked by the red crosses.
+As a preview, we show the significant advancements made with \psslip on the challenging virtual HCP experiment presented in the original SSLIP paper (Section 7 in \cite{Vermeij2022AutomatedData}). \autoref{fig:HCPvirtualexperiment}(a) displays the strain field of this synthetic experiment, where four slip systems are active from four different slip families.
+The results from the original full SSLIP identification (without preselection), shown in \autoref{fig:HCPvirtualexperiment}(b), clearly show that several slip systems were misidentified, as marked by the red crosses.
 In contrast, \autoref{fig:HCPvirtualexperiment}(c) gives a preview of the results of the new \psslip approach, utilizing the Radon transform for automated preselection, showing a nearly perfect identification of all four slip systems, as discussed below.

 The paper is structured as follows.
 In \autoref{sc:method}, the \psslip method is outlined in detail and demonstrated on the challenging virtual experiment that is introduced in \autoref{fig:HCPvirtualexperiment}.
-Next, in \autoref{sec:hcp_case_study} an experimental SEM-DIC case study on HCP is used to demonstrate the power of the \psslip method, for selected HCP grains that show various complicated slip mechanisms, showing a robust identification of slip activity fields while considering no less than 30 slip systems from 5 different slip families.
+Next, in \autoref{sec:hcp_case_study}, an experimental SEM-DIC case study of HCP is used to demonstrate the strength of the \psslip method for selected HCP grains that show various complicated slip mechanisms, showing a robust identification of slip activity fields while considering no less than 30 slip systems from 5 different slip families.
 Finally, conclusions are summarized in \autoref{sec:concl}.